Retaining top talent: how to ask an employee to stay

 - If there’s an opening for someone with their job skills and work ethic, offer them a promotion.

 - Think outside the box — career development opportunities are high on the wish list of many employees these days, particularly millennials.
 Commit to a dollar amount so they can attend courses or work with a career coach.

-- See if they would be interested in a mentorship with someone who could help them grow in their career.
-Offer to make an introduction.
+- See if they would be interested in a career mentorship program.
+Offer to make an introduction to someone who can help grow their career.